A good deal of any performing or media artists' business matters will revolve around accounting and tax planning. But it certainly can go beyond this.

 VLA is a nonprofit legal service organization supported in part with public funds from the New York State Council on the Arts, a State Agency, and the New York City Department of Cultural Affairs and through gifts from corporations, foundations and individuals.

-VLA offers lectures on specific legal topics which are open to both attorneys and creative professionals.
+VLA offers lectures on specific legal topics that are open to both attorneys and creative professionals.
 They include: